Queen of the Damned: Home media

+Reception

+Box office

+Queen of the Damned topped the box office on its opening weekend, opening at #1 against fairly weak competition with a $14.75 million gross, beating out Dragonfly (2002) with Kevin Costner, and dethroning John Q. (2002) from the previous week, which had dropped to $12.5 million in its second week.
+That being said, the numbers dropped harshly by the second week, grossing only $5.9 million and finishing at #6.
+The film finished its theatrical run with a gross $45.4 million on a $35 million budget and is considered a flop.

+Critical reaction

+The film received mostly negative reviews from critics, with several reviewers such as Roger Ebert describing it as "goofy" or "damned".
+The film has an approval "rotten" rating of 17% at Rotten Tomatoes based on 130 reviews, with the site's consensus reading: "A muddled and campy MTV-styled vampire movie with lots of eye candy and bad accents."
+Metacritic, which uses a weighted average, assigned the a score of 30 out of 100, based on 31 critics, indicating "generally unfavorable" reviews.

 Author's reaction

 By July 2001, author Anne Rice had mellowed her previous stance on the film, much as she had with Interview with the Vampire.
 When asked about the film's progress, she answered:

 Everything I hear about the movie is good.
 Warner Bros. is extremely enthusiastic.
 They are working very hard to make it perfect.
 I have no real news.
 Let me repeat what I mentioned in a recent message.
 I met Stuart Townsend, the young man who is playing Lestat and he was absolutely charming.
 He had Lestat's excellent speaking voice and his feline grace.
 I cannot wait to see him in the film.

 By late 2001, Rice had seen the completed film and was sufficiently satisfied to allow her name to be used on promotional material, although she later became disillusioned about it and dismissed the film in 2003, a year after its release, stating that a television series format would be more suited to the source material.
-Subsequently, Rice urged fans on her Facebook page to "simply forget" about the film, which she said was something she could not relate to as far as her work was concerned and while she did encourage the studio not to do the film, in the end, it hurt her to see her work "mutilated" as it had been depicted.
+Subsequently, Rice urged fans to "simply forget" about the film, which she said was something she could not relate to as far as her work was concerned.
+She also said she encouraged the studio not to do the film and that, in the end, it hurt her to see her work "mutilated".